-- Be safe, appropriate and not disrupt or interfere with the educational process. - Recognize that extremely brief garments including but not limited to short shorts, tube tops, net tops, plunging necklines (front and/or back) and see-through garments will not be tolerated. - Ensure that under-garments are completely covered with outer clothing. - Require footwear at all times which must be appropriate for student activities. - Exclude headwear in the building except for a medical or religious purpose. - Exclude "dog" neck and wrist collars. - Exclude items that are vulgar, obscene, and libelous or denigrate others on account of race, color, weight, age, national origin, ethnic group, religion, religious practice, disability, sexual orientation, and/or gender identity. - Exclude any garment that endorses the use of alcohol, tobacco or illegal drugs and/or encourages violence. - Exclude the wearing of long coats. - Exclude sleepwear and blankets.
+- Be safe, appropriate and not disrupt or interfere with the educational process. - Recognize that extremely brief garments including but not limited to short shorts, tube tops, net tops, plunging necklines (front and/or back) and see-through garments will not be tolerated. - Ensure that under-garments are completely covered with outer clothing. - Mandatory to wear appropriate footwear at all times, ensuring it's suitable for student activities and does not present any safety risks. - Exclude headwear in the building except for a medical or religious purpose. - Exclude "dog" neck and wrist collars. - Exclude items that are vulgar, obscene, and libelous or denigrate others on account of race, color, weight, age, national origin, ethnic group, religion, religious practice, disability, sexual orientation, and/or gender identity. - Exclude any garment that endorses the use of alcohol, tobacco or illegal drugs and/or encourages violence. - Exclude the wearing of long coats. - Exclude sleepwear and blankets.